Longboard vs Skateboard is not a moot point to me.

 The trucks of the skateboards are more adaptive and rigid to make your life easier for different tricks particularly grind.
 The trucks are narrower and the standard kingpin is used for skateboards.
 Of course, the width of the truck depends on the width of the deck as well.

 But the trucks of the longboards are more responsive and flexible so that it can be used for different riding like carving, sliding, cruising, etc.

 Most of the longboard kingpin is reverse kingpin to provide the most customization options for different riding.

 The wheels of the longboards are typically bigger in size and softer to ride easily over the rough surface and cushion over the different obstacles like pebbles and cracks.
 That makes the road trip comfortable for the riders.

 The skateboard wheels are smaller in size than the longboard wheels.

-Longboards have a longer wheelbase that ensures the stability more than the skateboards.
+Longboards have a longer wheelbase that ensures stability more than skateboards.

-As I already mentioned earlier the longboard is used to ride on varieties of styles like downhill racing, freeriding, sliding, cruising, carving, freestyle, longboard dancing, board walking, etc. That means using longboard with the particular configuration you can do different tricks as well.
+As I already mentioned earlier the longboard is used to ride on varieties of styles like downhill racing, freeriding, sliding, cruising, carving, freestyle, longboard dancing, board walking, etc. That means using a longboard with a particular configuration you can do different tricks as well.